Launchpad / Getting started

 The first build compiles the Rust backend and can take 2–5 minutes depending on your machine.
 Incremental builds are under 10 seconds.

-Note: the app isn't code-signed or notarized. macOS Gatekeeper will complain on first launch — right-click the app and choose Open, or xattr -dr com.apple.quarantine /Applications/Launchpad.app.
+Note: an app you build yourself from source isn't code-signed, so macOS Gatekeeper will complain on first launch — right-click the app and choose Open, or xattr -dr com.apple.quarantine /Applications/Launchpad.app.
+(The official .dmg from Releases is signed and notarized, so it launches with no warning.)

 Dev build